 Department of Medicine, Univ of CT Health Center and Univ of NC School of Medicine

-Because over-nutrition and obesity are such a great problem in the USA and other western countries, it is important that patients with porphyria do their best to avoid becoming obese or gaining weight beyond their ideal body weights.
-The acute porphyrias [Acute Intermittent Porphyria, Hereditary Coproporphyria, Variegate Porphyria, and ALAD deficiency porphyria] may be made worse by prolonged fasting or severe ['crash'] dieting, because, in these forms of porphyria, glucose and other carbohydrates help to repress the activity of hepatic ALA synthase 1, the first enzyme of the heme synthetic pathway.
-In these forms of porphyria, uncontrolled up-regulation of ALA synthase 1 in the liver is a necessary component of the metabolic abnormalities that may give rise to acute attacks.
+Because over-nutrition and obesity are such a great problem in the USA and other western countries, it is important that patients with Porphyria do their best to avoid becoming obese or gaining weight beyond their ideal body weight.
+The acute Porphyrias (Acute Intermittent Porphyria (AIP), Hereditary Coproporphyria (HCP), Variegate Porphyria (VP), and ALAD Deficiency Porphyria(ADP)) may be made worse by prolonged fasting or severe 'crash' dieting, because, in these forms of Porphyria, glucose and other carbohydrates help to repress the activity of hepatic delta-aminolevulinic acid synthase (ALAS1), the first enzyme of the heme synthetic pathway.
+In these forms of Porphyria, uncontrolled up-regulation of ALAS1 in the liver is a necessary component of the metabolic abnormalities that may give rise to acute attacks.

-Figure 1 shows current general dietary recommendations for Americans, as developed by the Department of Health and Human Services and the Centers for Disease Control. http://health.gov/dietaryguidelines/2010.asp Such advice should be followed by persons with porphyria, as well as those without.
-The keys are adherence to a varied and balanced diet with balanced, moderate consumption of carbohydrates, protein, and fats.
-To reduce the risks of cardiovascular diseases, such as atherosclerosis or heart attacks, the fats should include little or no trans-fats and preferably include a substantial proportion as unsaturated fatty acids [such as olive oil, safflower oil], rather than saturated fatty acids [such as animal fat].
+This dietary brochure and downloadable document show current general dietary recommendations for Americans, as developed by the Department of Health and Human Services and the Centers for Disease Control.
+Click HERE to read now, and download for future reference.
+Such advice should be followed by persons with Porphyria, as well as those without.
+The keys are adherence to a varied and balanced diet with moderate consumption of carbohydrates, protein, and fats.
+To reduce the risks of cardiovascular diseases, such as atherosclerosis or heart attacks, the fats should include little or no trans-fats and preferably include a substantial proportion as unsaturated fatty acids (such as olive oil, safflower oil, etc.), rather than saturated fatty acids (such as animal fat).
 The protein may be in the form of animal or vegetable protein.
-The carbohydrates should preferably not include large amounts of refined sugars or high fructose corn syrup, although oral or intravenous carbohydrate in the form of dextrose may be prescribed for therapy of acute attacks of porphyria.
-However, day in and day out, even persons with one of the acute porphyrias should not be consuming large amounts of dextrose (sugar) or fructose.
+The carbohydrates should preferably not include large amounts of refined sugars or high fructose corn syrup, although oral or intravenous carbohydrate in the form of dextrose may be prescribed for therapy of acute attacks of Porphyria.
+However, day in and day out, even persons with one of the acute Porphyrias should not be consuming large amounts of dextrose (sugar) or fructose.

 Nutritional Advice for Persons with Acute Porphyria.
-The acute or inducible porphyrias include Acute Intermittent Porphyria (AIP), Hereditary Coproporphyria (HCP), Variegate Porphyria (VP), and porphyria due to severe deficiency of ALA dehydratase (ALADP).
-Most persons that have one of these forms of porphyria, all of which are due to inherited deficiencies in one of the enzymes of heme biosynthesis, have no symptoms or signs of porphyria most of the time.
+The acute or inducible Porphyrias include Acute Intermittent Porphyria (AIP), Hereditary Coproporphyria (HCP), Variegate Porphyria (VP), and Porphyria due to severe deficiency of ALA dehydratase (ALAD or ADP).
+Most persons that have one of these forms of Porphyria, all of which are due to inherited deficiencies in one of the enzymes of heme biosynthesis, have no symptoms or signs of Porphyria most of the time.
 They may, however, occasionally develop acute attacks, usually characterized by severe bouts of abdominal pain with increases in blood pressure and pulse rate and with severe constipation.
-Sometimes, the pain may be in the chest, back or extremities instead of, or in addition to, the abdomen [belly].
+Sometimes, the pain may be in the chest, back or extremities instead of, or in addition to, the abdomen (belly).
 Such attacks are characterized by a marked up-regulation of an enzyme in the liver called delta-aminolevulinic acid synthase 1 (ALAS1).
-This up-regulation leads to a marked over production and urinary over-excretion of delta-aminolevulinic acid (ALA) and porphobilinogen (PBG), which are the biochemical hallmarks of acute porphyric attacks.
+This up-regulation leads to a marked over production and urinary over-excretion of delta-aminolevulinic acid (ALA) and porphobilinogen (PBG), which are the biochemical hallmarks of acute Porphyric attacks.

-It is also important for persons with one of the acute porphyrias to avoid drugs or other factors that are known to be able to trigger acute attacks.
+It is also important for persons with one of the acute Porphyrias to avoid drugs or other factors that are known to be able to trigger acute attacks.
 Chief among these are estrogen and especially progesterone.
 Thus, some menstruating women unfortunately experience monthly symptoms during the middle of their menstrual cycles, around the time of ovulation, when their endogenous production of progesterone is at a peak.
-Such women may benefit from drugs such as gonadotropin-releasing hormone antagonists [leuprolide] or low doses of oral contraceptives, which interrupt their normal monthly hormonal cycles.
-Some benefit from receiving prophylactic infusions of Panhematin on a monthly basis, typically administered shortly before the time of the month when they ovulate [mid-menstrual cycle].
+Such women may benefit from drugs such as gonadotropin-releasing hormone antagonists (euprolide) or low doses of oral contraceptives, which interrupt their normal monthly hormonal cycles.
+Some benefit from receiving prophylactic infusions of Panhematin® on a monthly basis, typically administered shortly before the time of the month when they ovulate (mid-menstrual cycle).

-A number of drugs and chemicals are capable of up-regulating hepatic ALAS1 and are thus best avoided by persons with acute porphyria.
-Such drugs include barbiturates, such as phenobarbital, hydantoins such as phenytoin and carbamazepine, sulfonamides such as sulfamethoxazole or sulfisoxazole [and many others].
-Another factor that is capable of triggering acute porphyric attacks is excess intake of alcoholic beverages.
-Thus, persons with acute porphyria should avoid any binge drinking.
-Good general advice is that men should drink alcohol either not at all or not more than two drinksl per day and women should drink not all or not more than one drink of alcohol per day.
+A number of drugs and chemicals are capable of up-regulating hepatic ALAS1 and are thus best avoided by persons with acute Porphyria.
+Such drugs include barbiturates, such as phenobarbital, hydantoins such as phenytoin and carbamazepine, sulfonamides such as sulfamethoxazole or sulfisoxazole (and many others).
+Another factor that is capable of triggering acute Porphyric attacks is excess intake of alcoholic beverages.
+Thus, persons with acute Porphyria should avoid any binge drinking.
+Good general advice is that men should drink alcohol either not at all or not more than two drinks per day and women should drink not at all or not more than one drink of alcohol per day.

-There is no convincing clinical or scientific evidence that any particular foods (with the exception of alcoholic beverages, as described above) are capable of triggering or worsening acute porphyric attacks.
-There are, however, some foods that have been shown to contain chemical substances that, in large amounts, can up-regulate hepatic ALA synthase 1.
+There is no convincing clinical or scientific evidence that any particular foods (with the exception of alcoholic beverages, as described above) are capable of triggering or worsening acute Porphyric attacks.
+There are, however, some foods that have been shown to contain chemical substances that, in large amounts, can up-regulate hepatic ALA synthase 1 (ALAS1).
 Such foods include charcoal-broiled meats, cabbage, and Brussels sprouts.
 The amounts of such foods that would need to be eaten in order to produce induction of hepatic ALA synthase 1 have not been carefully studied, but are probably far above the amounts that would be eaten as part of reasonable, well balanced diets.
-None of these foods needs to be avoided completely by persons with acute porphyria, unless they have true allergies to them, which are very uncommon.
+None of these foods needs to be avoided completely by persons with acute Porphyria, unless they have true allergies to them, which are very uncommon.
 Moderation in all things is the best course of action.
-The Appendix lists suggested meal plans for persons with acute porphyria who are of normal weight and with normal daily needs for energy [~30-35 Kcal/kg BW/d].
+The Appendix lists suggested meal plans for persons with acute Porphyria who are of normal weight and with normal daily needs for energy (~30-35 Kcal/kg BW/d).